CardiacModelling/BenNevis/README.md

 Unfortunately, some people have issues installing this, so that we rely on a [less accurate fallback](https://github.com/MichaelClerx/bnglonlat) for the time being.
 If you can, please manually install `convertbng` too (BenNevis will try using this first, before switching to `bnglonglat`).

-### Spline interpolation
+### Interpolation

-To get heights for any random point, we create a scipy [RectBiVariateSpline])https://docs.scipy.org/doc/scipy/reference/reference/generated/scipy.interpolate.RectBivariateSpline.html) on the data.
+To get heights for arbitrary points, we need to interpolate.
+By default, we use a linear interpolant.
+We also experimented with a scipy [RectBiVariateSpline])https://docs.scipy.org/doc/scipy/reference/reference/generated/scipy.interpolate.RectBivariateSpline.html).
 This takes some time (~30 seconds on a fast machine) and uses considerable memory (~3GB).
+Most importantly, the spline shows some very serious (and unrealistic) artefacts near high gradients (e.g. at the sea side), so that the linear interpolation seems the way to go for now.

 ## Tiny API docs

-Proper API will be added if this goes public.
+Proper API docs might be added at some point.
 For now, there are only a handful of public objects:

 - data utilities (see `_data.py` for details):